Two friends fatally struck by vehicle at Hains Point were advocates for the homeless

 Quentin Adams said his brother largely remained out of contact with his family.

-In a 2015 profile on WAMU-Radio, Adams recounted what the author described as a “roller-coaster life” — suffering from asthma, hooked on cocaine at the age of 21, and later alcohol, diagnosed with AIDS and nearly losing his left hand in a dynamite explosion.
+In a 2015 profile on WAMU, Adams recounted what the author described as a “roller-coaster life” — suffering from asthma, hooked on cocaine at age 21 and later alcohol, diagnosed with AIDS and nearly losing his left hand in a dynamite explosion.
 He lived on the street for nearly 30 years, with respites at St. Elizabeths psychiatric hospital, where he started to run by circling his bed for 40 minutes a day.

 Adams got help through Miriam’s Kitchen and Pathways to Housing, which helped find him a residence about 12 years ago.
-He continued to run, and soon was completing marathons before he was sidelined with a back injury five years ago.
-He recently had surgery and was walking with a cane when Saturday’s crash occurred.
+He continued to run and soon was completing marathons before he was sidelined with a back injury five years ago.
+He recently had surgery and was walking with a cane when he was hit on Saturday.

 Quentin Adams said he last saw his brother a week before he was killed.
 Quentin Adams said he met Whitaker when she joined the brothers to watch a movie a week before they were killed.